 What they all have in common is an attitude.
 It is an attitude that transcends the people who hold it and that resurfaces in every generation, perpetually manifesting wickedness and injustice.
-What the NT calls an elemental spirit.
-The unifying attitude as I perceive it is an active contempt for ordinary human beings.
+The New Testament identifies this old, old energy as an elemental spirit, or a spiritual force in space.
+The Gnostic Gospels called it an archon.
+The attitude it carries and foments is an active contempt for ordinary human beings.
 That is the emotion required to fuel the kind of unjust policies and structures and corporate behaviours listed above.

 Each wrong may call for very specific responses.
 But I believe the most fundamental response to the elemental spirit is to follow the advice of the ancient mystic John Cassian.
 This hermit-monk from the dark ages of Eastern Europe spoke into a society riven with hatred and violence.

 John Cassian’s advice to those seeking a righteous response was famously summarized by a little Latin phrase: “Contraris contrariis sanantur.”
 Interpreted it means “To heal, move in the opposite spirit.”

 The opposite of contempt for ordinary human beings is love.
 The love of self is combatted by the love of “us” – the love of society – the love of the common good – the love of the 99% – the love of ordinary human beings.

 In translating this attitude of heart, this love for people, into patterns justice and political principle some today use the South African word Ubuntu.
 It is a word for society that carries the understanding that the individual is nobody without the community around them.